Guidelines for Placement for W&M Credit in Spanish-language courses.

 For AP Spanish Literature Exams, a score of 5 earns 6 credits of HISP 207 & 208.

-If you have already received AP credits by exam for these courses, you may not receive additional credit for these same courses once you are at the College.
+If you have already received AP credits by exam for these courses, you may not receive additional credit for these same courses once you are at the College, unless you decline the AP credit.